FirebaseExtended/angularfire/.github/CONTRIBUTING.md

 - Try out some [examples](/README.md#examples)

-If the official documentation doesn't help, try asking a question on the [AngularFire Google Group](https://groups.google.com/forum/#!forum/firebase-angular) or one of our other [official support channels](https://firebase.google.com/support/).
+If the official documentation doesn't help, try asking a question on the [Firebase Google Group](https://groups.google.com/forum/#!forum/firebase-talk) or one of our other [official support channels](https://firebase.google.com/support/).

 **Please avoid double posting across multiple channels!**